What is Purim like in Israel?

 At this time in history Assyria already conquered the northern kingdom of Israel.
 Meanwhile the Babylonians ruled the southern kingdom of Judah.
 By the 4th century BC, the Persians took center stage in their quest for prominence.

 This is where the story of Esther takes place and how the story of Purim begins.

-Instead, thanks to Esther’s intervention, that date was not one of tragedy.
+But thanks to Esther’s intervention, that date was not one of tragedy.
 Ironically, it became the day of victory for the Jewish people.

 But there is yet another element of irony to the story of Purim.

 Finally, after God gave Israel victory over the Amalekites, He told King Saul, a descendent of the tribe of Benjamin, to wipe out the Amalekites.
 However, Saul spared King Agag the Amalekite and failed to obey God (1 Samuel 15:9).

 In the Book of Esther we read how God turned the tables not just for the remnant in Persia.
 It was for all Israel, God’s people.
 God used Mordecai, who was a descendant of the same tribe as King Saul.
 God used him to defeat Haman, a descendant of King Agag of the Amalekites.

 Mandate to Rejoice

 Esther stands among the great women of the Bible who played a role in protecting the Jewish people.
-The history and the story of Purim celebrates both her bravery and the Jewish people being spared from destruction.
+The history and the story of Purim celebrates both her bravery and the deliverance of the Jewish people from destruction.

 These are all great reasons to celebrate!
 Thus, Purim is one of the most joyous and fun holidays on the Jewish calendar.
 The name of the festival comes from the term pur meaning lot (Esther 9:26).

 A Holiday Like No Other

 To this day Purim is celebrated on the 14th of Adar, which usually falls around late February or early March.
 In Jerusalem, however, Purim is observed on the 15th of Adar in observance of the additional day of battle that took place in the Persian capital of Susa (Esther 9:18).

 Traditionally, the Book of Esther is read in the synagogues, where you’ll likely hear people interacting with the reading of the text.
 The is jeer in response to Haman’s name and cheering to Mordecai’s name.